 - Appointments will usually be made at the grade minimum of the advertised salary scale unless directly relevant experience would justify additional increments.
 Advice should be sought from HR if the intention is to appoint at the grade maximum of the advertised salary scale.
 No appointment can be made above the advertised scale. (see separate guidance on Starting Salaries )

-- Once a selection decision has been made the HR Services team will produce a written offer of employment following receipt of an appointment form (which includes salary recommendation) from the Chair of the selection panel, in line with agreed service standards.
+- Once a selection decision has been made the HR Services team will produce a written offer of employment.
 Offers of employment are normally subject to satisfactory references, medical clearance, checks of qualifications and any other checks as appropriate, such as Asylum and Immigration checks, Criminal Records Bureau checks (for posts that are exempted from the provisions of the Rehabilitation of Offenders Act) See separate guidance on Recruitment Checks

 - In the case of any Professorial or Senior Manager appointment the salary to be offered must be confirmed with the VC (Professorial Appointment) or HR Director before being made.

 - Induction is the final stage of the recruitment process.
 Once the successful candidate has accepted the offer of employment and a start date has been agreed the line manager/Head of Department is responsible for preparing a comprehensive induction programme for the new employee.
 (See the University Induction Policy for further details)

 |Head of Department (or nominee) - may also at times be the Recruiting Manager||